NataliaSegura/Macrocomplex-builder/README.md

 *2*. **Input managing**

   - The input names does not affect to the output (i.e. if all PDB files are named XY.pdb).
-  - The input does not need all the interactions in different PDB files (i.e. case of virus capside or microtubul, with more than 150 chain-interaction in the case of the virus capside, and infinite interactions in the microtubul).
+  - The input does not need all the interactions in different PDB files (i.e. case of virus capside or microtuble, with more than 150 chain-interaction in the case of the virus capside, and infinite interactions in the microtuble).
   - If the user gives a non-existing or wrong interaction the program ignores it and keeps going.

 *3*. **Obtain different models**